psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Authorization server's metadata {#server_metadata}

-`grant_id_supported`
+`provide_grant_id`
 OPTIONAL.
-JSON string indicating support for provision of grant ids in token responses and use of such grant ids in authorization requests.
-Allowed values are `none`, `optional`, `always`.
+JSON string indicating support for provision of grant ids in token responses.
+Allowed values are `optional` and `always`.

-* `none`: the AS does not support grant ids.
-* `optional`: the AS supports grant ids, the client determines whether grant ids are issued.
+* `optional`: the AS provides grant ids in the token response if required by the client's policy.
-* `always`: the AS will provide grant ids in every token response.
+* `always`: the AS will always provide grant ids in token responses.

-If omitted, the default value is `none`.
+If omitted, the AS does not return grant ids in the token response.

 `grant_update_supported`
 OPTIONAL.
-JSON boolean indicating whether the authorization server supports grant updates.
+JSON boolean indicating whether the authorization server supports grant updates through authorization requests.
 If omitted, the default value is `false`.

-`grant_management_actions_supported`
+`grant_auto_create`
 OPTIONAL.
-JSON array containing a list of Grant Management actions which are supported.
-Allowed values are `query` and `revoke`.
-If omitted, the default value is no supported actions.
+JSON boolean determining the expected behavior of no grant id is present in the authorization request.
+If set to `true` the AS will create a new grant.
+If set to `false` the behavior is left to the AS's discretion.
+If omitted, the default value is `false`.

 `grant_management_endpoint`
 OPTIONAL.
 URL of the authorization server's Grant Management Administration Endpoint.

 ## Client metadata {#client_metadata}

-`grant_id_required`
+`provide_grant_id`
 OPTIONAL.
-JSON boolean requesting the AS to provide grant ids in the token response.
-If omitted, the default value is no grant ids required.
+JSON boolean requesting the AS to provide grant ids in the token response if set to `true`.
+If omitted, the default value is `false`.

+`grant_auto_create`
+OPTIONAL.
+JSON boolean determining the expected behavior of no grant id is present in the authorization request.
+If set to `true` the client wants the AS to create a new grant.
+If set to `false` the behavior is left to the AS's discretion.
+If omitted, the default value is `false`.

 # Implementation Considerations {#Implementation}

+## Client to grant relationship

+A client (as logical entity) MAY use multiple client ids to deliver its service across different platforms, e.g. apps for iOS and Android and a Web App.
+It is RECOMMENDED that the AS supports sharing of grants among client ids belonging to the same client.
+Sector identifier URIs as defined in [@OpenID.Registration] is one option to group client ids under single administrative control.

+## Addressibility of grant components

 Implementations may wish to consider solutions to allow for addressibility of individual components within a grant.
 Trust ecosystems should consider their requirements during implementation and consider either;
 - Including a unique identifier within the authorization object (ie. `id` within the RAR) or;